Race and health: Controversy

 The continued use of racial categories has been criticized.
 Apart from the general controversy regarding race, some argue that the continued use of racial categories in health care and as risk factors could result in increased stereotyping and discrimination in society and health services.
 Some of those who are critical of race as a biological concept see race as socially meaningful group that is important to study epidemiologically in order to reduce disparities.
 For example, some racial groups are less likely than others to receive adequate treatment for osteoporosis, even after risk factors have been assessed.
 Since the 19th century, blacks have been thought to have thicker bones than whites have and to lose bone mass more slowly with age.
-In a recent study, African Americans were shown to be substantially less likely to receive prescription osteoporosis medications than Caucasians.
+In a recent study, African Americans were shown to be substantially less likely to receive prescription osteoporosis medications than whites.
 Men were also significantly less likely to be treated compared with women.
-This discrepancy may be due to physicians' knowledge that, on average, African Americans are at lower risk for osteoporosis than Caucasians.
+This discrepancy may be due to physicians' knowledge that, on average, African Americans are at lower risk for osteoporosis than whites.
 It may be possible that these physicians generalize this data to high-risk African-Americans, leading them to fail to appropriately assess and manage these individuals' osteoporosis.
 On the other hand, some of those who are critical of race as a biological concept see race as socially meaningful group that is important to study epidemiologically in order to reduce disparities.
+Black Americans also have the highest mortality rate related to cardiovascular diseases, at about 30 percent higher than white Americans, even after the American Heart Association (AHA) has attempted to lower all risks.

 David Williams (1994) argued, after an examination of articles in the journal Health Services Research during the 1966–90 period, that how race was determined and defined was seldom described.
 At a minimum, researchers should describe if race was assessed by self-report, proxy report, extraction from records, or direct observation.
 Race was also often used questionable, such as an indicator of socioeconomic status.
 Racial genetic explanations may be overemphasized, ignoring the interaction with and the role of the environment.